The U.S. has two dominant ice dance teams. There might only be room on the podium for one.

 On Friday, that was Hubbell and Donohue, a tandem that won the silver medal at the most recent world championships but has never won an individual medal at the Olympics.
 They have a three-point cushion over Chock and Bates (84.14) with one day of competition remaining.

-Ice dance, which doesn’t feature the side-by-side jumps or the throws of pair skating, is more predictable than the other disciplines because competitors are less likely to splat onto the ice.
+Ice dance, which doesn’t feature the side-by-side jumps or the throws of pairs skating, is more predictable than the other disciplines because competitors are less likely to splat onto the ice.
 And here, two medal favorites have already taken hold of the top spots.

 France’s Gabriella Papadakis and Guillaume Cizeron, who are four-time world champions, had the top mark of the evening with a 90.83.
 The 2018 Olympic silver medalists delivered a mesmerizing performance, combining fluidity with occasional sharpness as they skated perfectly in sync wearing matching burgundy.

 The Russian Olympic Committee’s Victoria Sinitsina and Nikita Katsalapov, the reigning world champions, also shined with an 88.85.
 Those strong performances left the top Americans fighting for the third position.
 Barring mistakes from the French and Russian duos, that battle for third could repeat itself in the free dance but with other pairs in the mix, too.
-Chock and Bates only have a slim edge over pairs from the Russian Olympic Committee (Alexandra Stepanova and Ivan Bukin with a 84.09), Canada (Piper Gilles and Paul Poirier with a 83.52) and Italy (Charlene Guignard and Marco Fabbri with a 82.68).
+Chock and Bates only have a slim edge over pairs from the ROC (Alexandra Stepanova and Ivan Bukin with a 84.09), Canada (Piper Gilles and Paul Poirier with a 83.52) and Italy (Charlene Guignard and Marco Fabbri with a 82.68).

 The United States has medaled in ice dance at each of the past four Olympics and will count on these two strong pairs to maintain that streak.
 Since the 2018 PyeongChang Games, these tandems have bounced the U.S. national title back and forth.
 (Chock and Bates won this year and in 2020, while Hubbell and Donohue won in 2019 and 2021.
 The duo that didn’t win placed second each time.)